Location and mailing addresses

 Students Flying to Camp

-You can fly into Riverton, Wyoming on the morning or afternoon of May 28th and depart from Riverton on the morning of July 9th, no earlier than 9 am.
-The Riverton Airport is the closest commercial airport to Lander (about a 50 minute drive to camp), and is serviced daily by Great Lakes Aviation (a United Express feeder) from Denver, CO.
+You can fly into Riverton, Wyoming on the morning or afternoon of May 27th and depart from Riverton on the morning of July 8th, no earlier than 9 am.
+The Riverton Airport is the closest commercial airport to Lander (about a 50 minute drive to camp).
 We can provide your transportation between the airport and camp for both your arrival and departure if you make arrangements with us in advance.
 We recommend that you make your travel plans as soon as possible to avoid complications.
 You should consider purchasing tickets that are refundable or changeable in case unforeseen events force changes in your plans.
 Keep in mind that airlines often overbook their flights to Riverton.
 To be sure you aren't bumped, allow plenty of time between your connections in Denver.